gabomartini/VM-Managing/README.md

 8. Click Next: Advanced >, accept the defaults, then click Review + Create.
 After validation completes, click Create.
 Note: Notice as the virtual machine deploys the NIC, disk, and public IP address (if configured) are independently created and managed resources.
 9. Wait for the deployment to complete, then select Go to resource.

-## Task 2: Manage compute and storage scaling for virtual machines
+## Task 2: Manage scaling for compute and storage resources in virtual machines.

 In this task, you will scale a virtual machine by adjusting its size to a different SKU.
 Azure provides flexibility in VM size selection so that you can adjust a VM for periods of time if it needs more (or less) compute and memory allocated.
 This concept is extended to disks, where you can modify the performance of the disk, or increase the allocated capacity.